To help improve the local primary healthcare in some of the most remote and impoverished areas of Africa.

 2007 Development of first concept of mobile clinics

 2011 Initial trial of telemedicine concept in Kafue District, using one Virtual Doctor in New York and satellite communications

-2013 Pilot project, using 20 Virtual Doctors and the mobile broadband network, launched in six rural health centres with the Ministry of Health, Zambia
+2013 Pilot project, using 20 Virtual Doctors and Fizzbook computers, launched in six rural health centres in partnership with the Ministry of Health, Zambia

 2015 Development and launch of our bespoke telemedicine app, specifically designed for rural Zambia, and the use of smartphones